How to use the TRIPSpeed Shape tab and controls

 Before changing anything:

-- make sure the problem is broad enough to matter for planning
+- make sure the mismatch is broad enough to affect route planning

-- a good fit that is not mathematically perfect
+- a good fit that is not perfect

 - curiosity about what every control does